behu-kea/ITA23-2-sem/applikationsudvikling/14-testing.md

 ## Notes app

 For the notes app we were working on last time, lets write some tests for that app.
-The repo can be found [here](https://github.com/behu-kea/ita-23-2-sem-code/tree/for-testing-lecture/noteapp) with all features implemented
+The repo can be found [here](https://github.com/behu-kea/ita-23-2-sem-code/tree/for-testing-lecture/noteapp) with all features implemented.
+We will be focusing on UI tests

-### Unit tests